bevywise-networks/protobuf_support/README.md

 # Extensions for ProtoBuf support

-This file documents the steps to add Python support for MQTT payload of ProtoBuf type in Bevywise IoT Simulator and Bevywise MQTT broker.
+This file documents the steps to add Python3.11 support for MQTT payload of ProtoBuf type in Bevywise IoT Simulator and Bevywise MQTT broker.

 ## ProtoBuf
 _Protocol buffers_ are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.